Integrated Data Lake Service¶

 The Integrated Data Lake (IDL) is a repository that allows you to store structured and unstructured data in its native format until it is needed.
 It handles large data pools for which the schema and data requirements are not defined until the data is queried.
 This offers more agility and flexibility than traditional data management systems.

 The Integrated Data Lake Service allows you to store your data as is, analyze it using dashboards and visualizations or use it for big data processing, real-time analytics, and machine learning.

 For accessing Integrated Data Lake Service you need to have the respective roles listed in Data lake Services roles and scopes.

 A user can only interact with objects within their tenant and subtenants.

 For accessing the Secure Data Sharing (SDS) protected APIs you need to have appropriate Policy Definitions in place.
 Please refer here for the list of supported APIs and Required Actions.

 Data Upload and Download¶

-The Integrated Data Lake Service enables data upload and download using AWS or Azure.
-The signed URLs for AWS and Shared Access Signatures (SAS) for Azure have an expiration date and time and can only be used by authorized tenant users or services.
+The Integrated Data Lake Service enables data upload and download using AWS, Azure or Aliyun.
+The signed URLs for AWS and Aliyun and Shared Access Signatures (SAS) for Azure have an expiration date and time and can only be used by authorized tenant users or services.